 What is weeks of supply (WOS)?

 Weeks of supply (WOS) is an inventory management metric that estimates the number of weeks you'll stay in stock based on your current inventory levels and historical demand.
-This calculation factors in available safety stock and ignores incoming inventory replenishments.
+This calculation factors in available safety stock and ignores incoming inventory replenishment.

 Ecommerce retailers can use their WOS calculation to avoid stockouts – without tying up too much working capital or racking up holding costs.
 How?
 By reordering more inventory at exactly the right time, so you can keep only enough stock on hand to satisfy demand.